ophwug/docs/README.md

 >
 > Remember to subtract the lead resistance (from step 2) from the fuse reading for the most accurate measurement of the fuse itself.
 >
+> Note: These instructions may not cover all fuse issues, such as those that might fail only if temperature is applied or under load.
+> Please look at dazoe's case in the Examples section below for some details.
+Diagnosing dazoe's C3 was a bit more involved than just measuring the fuse resistance and required more advanced techniques.

 The component we're looking at should be able to self-reset but for whatever reason, it doesn't.